 Test #2: Freeride

-I chose the Pienza route in Wahoo RGT for the free ride because of its rolling terrain and beautiful scenery.
+For the free ride, I chose the Pienza route in Wahoo RGT because of its rolling terrain and beautiful scenery.

 Here is where the first issues started to appear.
 Saris H3 overread and underestimated my power multiple times during the first 5 minutes of my free ride, and then less significant drops continued until the end.
 However, the average power was on point.